Project-Cre8/PawnSpace-Docs/Glossary.md

 | ERC20 | A token standard on EVM-compatible chains for representing fungible tokens. |

 {% hint style="info" %}
-These definitions of these terms are in draft, and may change as the protocol evolves.
+The definitions of these terms are in draft, and may change as the protocol evolves.
 {% endhint %}